Maqama: Captions

 Scene in the Al-Hariri Maqāmāt illustrated by al-Wasiti that appears to show an interaction with Abu Zayd, Al Harith, and an authority figure.
 A bent caption frames the image.

-Captions were used extensively in Maqāmāt manuscripts, however it is important to note that they were either added last, or perhaps even later in the manuscripts' existence, rather than during its completion.
+Captions were used extensively in Maqāmāt manuscripts; they were either added last, or perhaps even later in the manuscripts' existence, rather than during its completion.
 While the captions that were added to these illustrations did correspond to the text, they were often simplistic or only identified the figures in the image.
 This characteristic was irregular as compared to other manuscripts at the time such as the Mamluk Kalila wa Dimna.
 To use an example by Bernard O'Kane, there is a Maqāmāt illustration that shows a large crowd with underfed children and an elderly woman.
 However, this woman is instead the trickster Abu Zayd who is using these children as a ploy for empathy from the congregation of people.
 While you gain this knowledge from the text of the manuscript, the caption only reads "image of the old person and the youths," instead of implying the larger context of the scene.

 However, these captions could also have been used to clarify what the illustrator failed to render in the images, rather than just an explanation of the scene produced.
 Captions also created a sense of picture framing in instances of small spaces for the text, often resulting in bent captions that created an enclosure for the picture.